A Mormon Ontology of God and Its Synthesis in Superintelligent Posthumanity

 Maybe these ideas are just science fiction.
 Maybe they’re supernatural superstition.
 The only thing I know for sure is that the details will prove to be wrong to some extent as our future unfolds.
 And yet these ideas point beyond themselves, perhaps to approximate something very real.
 Maybe, however partially or poorly, they reflect an abiding esthetic that would provoke us onward and upward to our potential.

-[Thanks for reading!
-You might also like “God is Superintelligent Posthumanity”.]
+If you like these thoughts, you might also like “God is Superintelligent Posthumanity.”